|

 | After a time, increase the length of the gap in-between each word. |

-| When you feel a space where there are no extraneous thoughts arising
+When we feel a space where there are no extraneous thoughts arising

-Narayana, then treat each word as having its own atomic syllables: |
+Narayana, then we treat each word as having its own atomic syllables: |

 | Go-vin-da